-All obligations issued by the City pursuant to this Redevelopment Plan and Project and the Act shall be retired no later than December 31 of the year in which the payment to the municipal treasurer as provided in Section 11-74.4-8(b) of the Act is to be made with respect to the ad valorem taxes levied in the twenty-third (23rd) calendar year after the year in which the ordinance approving the R.P.A. was adopted, such ultimate retirement date occurring on December 31, 2013.
+3. The section entitled "Phasing And Scheduling Of Redevelopment", is amended to read as follows: A phased implementation strategy will be utilized to achieve a timely and orderly redevelopment of the Near West Redevelopment Project Area.
+City expenditures for Redevelopment Project costs will be carefully staged on a reasonable and proportional basis to coincide with expenditures in redevelopment by private developers.
+The estimated date for completion of the Redevelopment Project is no later than December 31, 2013.
+59240 no later than December 31 of the year in which the payment to the municipal treasurer as provided in Section 1 l-74.4-8(b) of the Act is to be made with respect to the ad valorem taxes levied in the twenty-third (23rd) calendar year after the year in which the ordinance approving the R.P.A. was adopted, such ultimate retirement date occurring on December 31, 2013.
 However, the final maturity date of any obligations issued pursuant to the Act may not be later than twenty (20) years from their respective dates of issuance.
 One (1) or more series of obligations may be issued from time to time in order to implement this Redevelopment Plan and Project.
 All obligations are to be covered after issuance by projected and actual tax increment, other tax revenue and by such debt service revenues and sinking funds as may be provided by ordinance.
 The total principal and interest payable in any year on all obligations shall not exceed the amounts available in that year, or projected to be available in that year, from tax increment revenues and from bond sinking funds, capitalized interest, debt service reserve funds and all other sources of funds as may be provided by ordinance.

-5. The Section VII entitled, "Scheduling Of The Redevelopment Project", in Attachment 2, Tax Increment Redevelopment Area (T.I.F.) -- Madison/Racine Redevelopment Plan and Project is amended to read as follows:
+4. The second paragraph in the Subsection F entitled, "Nature and Term of Obligations to be Issued", under Section V, "Redevelopment Project", in Attachment 2, Tax Increment Redevelopment Area (T.I.F.) - Madison/Racine Redevelopment Plan and Project is amended to read as follows: